elegant-scipy/elegant-scipy/markdown/ch1.markdown

     N = Total mapped reads in the experiment
     L = exon length in base-pairs for a gene

-    data: 2d ndarray of counts where columns are individual samples and rows are genes
+    counts: 2d ndarray of counts where columns are individual samples and rows are genes
     lengths: list or 1d nd array of the gene lengths in bp in the same order as the rows
     """

-    N = data.sum(axis=0) # sum each column to get total reads per sample L = lengths
+    N = counts.sum(axis=0) # sum each column to get total reads per sample L = lengths
-    C = data
+    C = counts

     rpkm = ( (10^9 * C) / N[np.newaxis, :] ) / L[:, np.newaxis]